Yash-Takhtani/Youtube-speed-bookmarklet/README.md

 # Youtube-speed-bookmarklet
-Lets you set the speed of a youtube video upto 16x!
+Lets you set the speed of a YouTube video up to 16x!
+Pretty good for those boring lectures💤😒

+# How to use
+ - Open the file
+ - Drag and drop the blue link to your book marks bar
+ - Done!